-It is therefore becoming increasingly important to ensure the integrity of your pharmaceutical supply chain, and to close the gap on counterfeit medicines.
+Due to a complex supply chain, understanding the risks associated with these high-value products is vital to protecting public safety and brand integrity.
+It is therefore increasingly important to ensure the integrity of your supply chain, and to close the gap on counterfeit products.
 Proactively identifying which products are at risk of being counterfeited is the first step in understanding potential threats.

 You may not be able to fully prevent counterfeiting across the global marketplace.
 The goal is to define appropriate controls to minimize the risk of counterfeit products.
-This whitepaper will provide you with five steps to sharpen your risk assessment strategy.
+This white paper will provide you with five steps to sharpen your risk assessment strategy.